IvyMycelia/Myco/docs/COMMENTING_GUIDE.md

 ### **Language Style**

-- Write in clear, professional English
+- Write in clear, technical English
 - Use active voice when possible
 - Be specific and avoid vague language
 - Include technical details that matter